 Julianne Moore is an American actress, prolific in films since the early 1990s.
-She is particularly known for her portrayals of emotionally troubled women in both independent and Hollywood films, and has received many accolades, including the Academy Award for Best Actress.
+She is particularly known for her portrayals of emotionally troubled women in both independent and Hollywood films and has received many accolades, including the Academy Award for Best Actress.
 After studying theatre at Boston University, she began her career with a series of television roles.
 From 1985 to 1988, she was a regular in the soap opera ‘As the World Turns’, earning a Daytime Emmy for her performance.
 Her film debut was in ‘Tales from the Darkside: The Movie’ in 1990, and she continued to play small roles for the next four years – including in the thriller ‘The Hand That Rocks the Cradle’ in 1992.
 She first received critical attention with Robert Altman’s ‘Short Cuts’ in 1993, and successive performances in ‘Vanya on 42nd Street’ in 1994 and ‘Safe’ in 1995 continued this acclaim.
 Starring roles in the blockbusters ‘Nine Months’ in 1995 and ‘The Lost World: Jurassic Park‘ in 1997 established her as a leading actress in Hollywood.

 She received considerable recognition in the late 1990s and early 2000s, earning Oscar nominations for ‘Boogie Nights‘ in 1997, ‘The End of the Affair’ in 1999, ‘Far from Heaven’ in 2002 and ‘The Hours’ in 2002.
 In the first of these, she played a 1970s pornographic actress, while the other three featured her as an unhappy, mid-20th century housewife.

 She also had success with the films ‘The Big Lebowski‘ in 1998, ‘Magnolia‘ in 1999, ‘Hannibal‘ in 2001, ‘Children of Men’ in 2006, ‘A Single Man’ in 2009, ‘The Kids Are All Right’ in 2010, and ‘Crazy, Stupid, Love’ in 2011, and won several awards for her portrayal of Sarah Palin in the television film ‘Game Change’ in 2012.
-She went on to give an Academy Award-winning performance as an Alzheimer’s patient in ‘Still Alice’ and was named Best Actress at the Cannes Film Festival for Maps to the Stars (both 2014).
+She went on to give an Academy Award-winning performance as an Alzheimer’s patient in ‘Still Alice’ and was named Best Actress at the Cannes Film Festival for ‘Maps to the Stars’ (both 2014).
 She also appeared in the final two films of the ‘Hunger Games‘ series and starred in the spy film ‘Kingsman: The Golden Circle‘ in 2017.
 In addition to acting, she has written a series of children’s books about a character named ‘Freckleface Strawberry’.

-3. The Woman in the Window (2019)
+3. The Woman in the Window (2020)

 ‘The Woman in the Window‘ is an upcoming thriller film directed by Joe Wright, from a screenplay written by Tracy Letts.
 The film stars Amy Adams, Julianne Moore, Gary Oldman, Wyatt Russell, Brian Tyree Henry, Fred Hechinger, and Anthony Mackie.
-The film is scheduled to be released on October 4, 2019, by 20th Century Fox.
+The film is scheduled to be released on May 15, 2020, by 20th Century Fox.
 The film follows an agoraphobic child psychologist who witnesses a crime while spying on her neighbors, leaving her to determine whether to alert the police.

 In September 2016, Fox 2000 acquired screen rights to the novel of the same name by A.J.
 Finn.
 In March 2018, it was announced Joe Wright would direct the film, from a screenplay by Tracy Letts.
 Scott Rudin and Eli Bush will serve as producers on the film.
 In April 2018, Amy Adams joined the cast of the film.
-In July 2018, Julianne Moore, Wyatt Russell, Gary Oldman and Brian Tyree Henry joined the cast.
+In July 2018, Julianne Moore, Wyatt Russell, Gary Oldman, and Brian Tyree Henry joined the cast.
 In August 2018, Fred Hechinger and Anthony Mackie joined the cast of the film.
 Principal photography began on August 6, 2018, in New York City.
-Production concluded on October 30, 2018.
-The film is scheduled to be released on October 4, 2019, by 20th Century Fox.
+The production concluded on October 30, 2018.

 Read More: Kevin Hart Upcoming Movies